erlendjd/constosocoffee/README.md

 ## User accounts

 Contoso Coffee required 3 Administrators, Bob, Dave and Mark.
 Based on the Case description I granted them the access they needed.
-The diagram below shows the roles and scope I assigned to the users with Azure RBAC.
+The diagram below shows the roles and scope I assigned to the users.

 * Bob is the owner of Contoso Coofee and therefore should be assigned the role global administrator in Azure AD.